-Solar Power: Guess I’ll have to wait until another Time
+Solar Power: I Guess I’ll have to Wait Until another Time

 I had a consultant come to my house and take some measurements to see if I would benefit from solar energy.
-That’s getting to be a more common sight you sometimes see on roofs, not to be confused with solar heating which has been long used for heating water in a home, especially water for the pool.
+That’s getting to be a more common sight you sometimes see on roofs.
+It is not to be confused with solar heating.
+Solar heating has been used for years heating water in a home, especially water for the pool.

-Solar heating panels are usually solid black, while solar panels for electricity have silver solar cells in the panels and are not solid black.
+Solar heating panels are usually solid black.
+The solar panels for electricity have silver solar cells in the panels and are not solid black.

-Many of the parameters the consultant was figuring I had already roughly figured out in my head or calculated on paper before he came.
+Many of the parameters the consultant was figuring I had already roughly estimated or calculated before he came.
 There were not many surprises.
 I had roughly figured it would be marginal whether I would benefit by going solar.

-As far as I was concerned the proposal was greatly flawed, and if correct, it would show a net increase in cost over the use of electricity I currently pay.
 I re-sent the proposal along with my findings and suggestions some 14 days ago.
-I haven’t heard back from them.
-I really don’t expect to, but I’m always open to surprises.
+However, I haven’t heard back from them.
+I really don’t expect to.
+But I’m always open to surprises.

 I had noticed that most of the installations in his presentation book had systems of about 7 KWH or more.
 That means they generated 7 thousand watts per hour.
-The system he calculated for me was also a 7 KWH system and was to generate about 85% of the electricity I use on an average day (averaged over a whole year).
+The system he calculated for me was also a 7 KWH system.
+It was supposed to generate about 85% of the electricity I use on an average day (averaged over a whole year).

 Here are my observations: